Home » Beginning Photography » Copyrights and the Community

 Copyrights and the Community

 Plagiarism, theft, copyright violations—whatever you want to call it, it happens.
 People will sometimes take images from photographers and put them to their own use without permission.
-Sometimes it’s more of theft of intellectual property, the taking of ideas for their own uses rather than taking the images.
+Sometimes, it’s more intellectual property theft, taking ideas for their own use rather than taking images.

-No matter how it happens, as I said, it does happen.
-And I think that this all ties into what it means to be a part of a community and to have a positive impact on that community.
+As I said, it does happen, no matter how.
+And I think that this all ties into what it means to be a part of a community and positively impact that community.
 Maybe this even counts as a bit of a good Samaritan.

-That is to say when you’re a photographer in a community of other photographers, it’s good to look out for your fellows—and that could mean dropping a line to a photographer friend when you see their work being used.
+That is to say, when you’re a photographer in a community of other photographers, it’s good to look out for your fellows—and that could mean dropping a line to a photographer friend when you see their work being used.
 Perhaps the work is being used with the photographer’s permission, and if that’s the case, then there is no harm done.
 But what if it’s one of these cases in which someone deliberately removed a watermark so they could steal the image?
-Then your photographer friend may want to pursue this and get the problem taken care of.
+Then, your photographer friend may want to pursue this and resolve the problem.
 Either way, it never hurts to inquire!

 AD